fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 In September 2025, according to [similarweb.com](https://www.similarweb.com/website/producthunt.com/#overview), Product Hunt got 2.7 million monthly unique visitors, and according to [Ahrefs](https://ahrefs.com/website-authority-checker/?input=producthunt.com), it had a 91 domain rating.

-Product Hunt isn't just a launch platform.
-It's also a search engine, a daily newsletter with 1 million subscribers, and a Reddit-like community.
 Product Hunt helps raise awareness, get feedback, and enable early traction.

+> [!TIP]
+> Product Hunt isn't just a launch platform.
+It's also a search engine, a daily newsletter with 1 million subscribers, and a Reddit-like community (/p/).

 Rishabh Kaul, Head of Marketing at Appsmith, who launched in March 2023 and ranked #5 Product of the Day, adds: